BufuWinner/PyMusic/README.md

 # PythonMusic
-Simple python file (EN or IT) that let's you search and download music using the [Spotify API](https://developer.spotify.com/) and the famous [deezloader](https://github.com/An0nimia/deezloader) library.
+Simple python file (EN or IT) that let's you search and download high quality music using the [Spotify API](https://developer.spotify.com/) and the famous [deezloader](https://github.com/An0nimia/deezloader) library.

 ### How to get it working: